adamschoenemann/clofrp/README.md

       arguments
     - We can then substitute the arguments (after they've been expanded as well)for the bound variables in the alias definition and replace it directly into the AST.

+## Recursive Types
+- Is it really a good idea to expose the recursive primitives to the user?
+- Do we need the parameter at all?
+E.g. we have Fix x.
+NatF x, but we could just have Fix NatF and still treat Fix as a special construct, but substitutions would just be one extra type application to its functor.
+  - This also means we can check that the kind of the argument to fix is (* -> *)